Pholisa-Fatyela/bootcamp/pages/cars.md

 * the  cars for a specific color & model for a specific town `numberOfCarsPerModel('blue', 'model', 'town name')`
 * the most popular color car for any given town `mostPopularColor('townname')`

-Write functions that can answer these questions for your friend, function names as per examples.
+Write functions that can answer these questions for your friend, function names in brackets.